ddenizakpinar/ddenizakpinar/README.md

 ## Hey there  🌵

 Hi, I'm <a href="https://www.denizakpinar.dev" target="_blank">Deniz Akpınar</a>, a highly motivated and inquisitive computer science graduate with related education and project experience in software design and programming.
 Experienced with React, React Native, Redux, Node.js, NoSQL, SQL, JavaScript, and HTML/CSS.
-Also passionate about Machine Learning.

 🔭 I’m currently learning Solidity, Blockchain